 The Museum of Modern Art and MoMA PS1 have announced the five finalists for next year’s 20th annual Young Architects Program (YAP).
-Each finalist is invited to make a preliminary proposal that will be installed inside PS1’s outdoor courtyard next summer.
-The winner will be revealed in early 2019.
+The finalists are each invited to propose an installation design for PS1’s outdoor courtyard in Long Island City, Queens.
+The winning proposal will be revealed in early 2019 and installed next summer.

 The selection below hints at MoMA’s commitment to showcasing forward-thinking architects who use eye-catching design, strategic planning, and social media to garner global influence.
 Not only do these teams create innovative spaces and experiences, but they incorporate imaginative materials and movement into every project they pursue.

 Pedro & Juana

 Ana Paula Ruiz Galindo and Mecky Reuss

 This Mexican design duo has made major splashes in the architecture world since establishing their firm in 2012.
 Many of their projects feature furniture-driven designs, as seen in their interior public space installation, Dear Rudolph, for the 2015 Chicago Architecture Biennial.
 The pair met in 2005 while attending SCI-Arc and formed their practice years later.
 Not only do they design their own furnishings and fixtures for many of their projects, but they incorporate art and whimsy into every piece.
 For the 2017 Chicago Architecture Biennial, Pedro & Juana created a festive and colorful ceiling full of lanterns and planters within the Museum of Contemporary Art Chicago.